jinnn0/creative-minds/README.md

 # Creative-Minds

-Creative Minds is the place where we share different ideas and inspirations
+Creative Minds is the project where I share my own inspirations with meaningful quotes.

-We believe in **creativity** and **people**
+It mainly emphasizes the **creativity** and **we** as a human being and a one indivisual

 ------

-For recent posts check out our website [Creative Minds](https://jinnn0.github.io/creative-minds/)
+For recent inspirations check out our website [Creative Minds](https://jinnn0.github.io/creative-minds/)